 A lot goes into running a successful, high-performing call center.
-But to make sure that growth is not only attainable but sustainable, managers can’t take their eyes off developing lead gen compliance issues.
+But to make sure that growth is not only attainable but sustainable, managers can’t take their eyes off developing lead generation compliance issues.
 After all, anyone who’s been in the industry long enough knows that rules and regulations can change at the drop of a hat, causing seismic shifts in the way businesses operate.

 During their hour-long chat, they covered the latest TCPA updates and news, including: